Why Fans Are Convinced Harry Styles Spat on Chris Pine at Don’t Worry Darling’s Venice Premiere - E! Online

 In the viral clip, Harry seems to jerk forward over Chris' lap as he takes his seat, while the Wonder Woman actor reacts, making a shocked facial expression as he looks down at his lap and grabs his sunglasses.
 The former One Direction singer then sits down and waves at the audience before checking his cell phone.

-While it's not clear in the video if Harry actually spat on Chris, social media users are now determined to investigate the infamous #Spitgate.
+While it's not clear in the video if Harry actually spat on Chris, a source close to the situation tells E!
+News that it's not true, adding, "Harry did not spit on Chris and there is nothing but respect between the two."

+Nonetheless, social media users are now determined to investigate the infamous #Spitgate.

 One Twitter user wrote, "someone needs to begin a full fledged investigation into what happened on that don't worry darling set… wdym harry styles spitting on chris pine on NATIONAL TELEVISION?" while another tweeted, "the don't worry darling drama is getting more and more absurd like what do you mean harry styles [spins wheel] spit on [spins wheel] chris pine."